Skip to main content

 query="Hi, I need help with my order.",

 assistant="Hello!
-I'd be happy to help with your order.
-Could you please provide your order number?",
+I'd be happy to help.
+Could you share your order number?",

 ground_truth_assistant="Greet and ask for order number.",